 The LabVIEW FPGA Module 8.0 DMA capabilities eliminate throughput limitations between the FPGA device and host.
-While FPGAs on reconfigurable I/O (RIO) devices can run at rates up to 20 MHz, the fastest data-streaming rate without DMA is approximately 1 MB/s.
-The LabVIEW FPGA Module 8.0 implements DMA on all National Instruments R Series and CompactRIO devices for at least a 20 times increase in data-streaming rates between the FPGA and a host application compared to other implementations such as using interrupt requests.
+Although FPGAs on RIO devices can run at rates up to 20 MHz, the fastest data-streaming rate without DMA is approximately 1 MB/s.
+The module implements DMA on all NI R Series and CompactRIO devices for at least a 20 times increase in data-streaming rates between the FPGA and a host application compared to other implementations such as using interrupt requests.

 DMA provides a direct data-to-RAM link on the host machine.
 Relying on the host processor to stream data from the device to the host often leads to latencies and causes a data transfer bottleneck.
 Using interrupt requests also consumes processor clock cycles and increases the overall load on a host CPU.
-With LabVIEW 8, you gain more efficient device-to-host and host-to-device data transfers that bypass the CPU, creating a higher-performance data acquisition system for all applications.
+With LabVIEW 8.0, you gain more efficient device-to-host and host-to-device data transfers that bypass the CPU, creating a higher performance data acquisition system for all applications.

 Drag-and-Drop FPGA I/O

-With LabVIEW FPGA, you quickly can access RIO device I/O through specific device I/O functions.
+With LabVIEW FPGA, you can quickly access RIO device I/O through specific device I/O functions.
 (However, the LabVIEW FPGA function palettes mentioned in this document are specific to FPGA execution targets and contain functions available only when targeted to an FPGA device or FPGA device emulator.)
-The LabVIEW FPGA Module gives you direct single-point access to analog and digital I/O on NI RIO hardware.
+The module gives you direct single-point access to analog and digital I/O on NI RIO hardware.
 With the LabVIEW FPGA Module 8.0, you can directly drag and drop I/O from the LabVIEW project window onto the block diagram of your FPGA VI.

-The LabVIEW FPGA Module offers many device I/O functions, including:
+The module offers many device I/O functions, including: